ipitio/closure/README.md

 When deploying (see step 2 below), move everything in `examples/` out to the parent directory.
 The files to edit are:

-- `dhcp/*dhcp*`: DHCP config, if you want to use the node as a DHCP server but not using Pi-hole
+- `dhcp/*dhcp*`: DHCP config, if you want to use the node as a DHCP server without Pi-hole
-- `netplan.yml`: network config
+- `netplan.yml`: primary network config
 - `env.sh`: environment variables for the scripts
 - `compose.yml`: environment variables for the services and bare WireGuard
 - `hooks/{pre,post}-{up,down}.sh`: scripts that run from the active user's home directory before and after everything is started or stopped